 Creative Commons License

 This work is licensed under a Creative Commons Attribution 4.0 License.

-Pederson, Lonnie R., "Leadership and Spirituality in the U.S. Midwestern Workplace:" (2017).
+Pederson, Lonnie R., "Leadership and Spirituality in the U.S. Midwestern Workplace: Life, Livelihood and the Spirit" (2017).
 Education Doctoral Dissertations in Leadership.
 96.